49122/softek-prueba-tecnica/README.md

 ## Summary
-This project delivers and API that includes a CRUD type service for users for our app.
+This project delivers and API as was asked from softtek .

 ## How To Use